LPascholatti/repo-finder/README.md

 Deployed on Netlify: https://repo-finder.netlify.com/ Deployed on Heroku: http://repo-finder.herokuapp.com/

-### Created using ```create-react-app```, managing states with Redux.
+### Created using ```create-react-app```, managing states with Redux/React-Redux packages.

 ## Search Repositories

 To search for a GitHub repository you can write a "Repository Name" in the input box located in the page's Navbar.
 Ater that, you are able to see the number of repositories containing that name found in GitHub's API.

 The number of repositories found and the amount of time taken to make that request will be rendered in the screen.
-Below, the rist of repositories will be rendered.
+Below, the list of repositories will be rendered.

 -Repo Finder is currently rendering up to 100 repositories searched.

--Under Implementation: Infinite Scroll of Repositories.
+-Development: Infinite Scroll of Repositories.

 ## Login

-You can directly login to GitHub via login button (currently on implementation).
+You can directly login to GitHub via login button, that redirects you back to Repo Finder (currently on development).

 ## Repository Details